 GASB has issued Statement 84, Fiduciary Activities, which will enhance consistency and comparability by (1) establishing specific criteria for identifying activities that should be reported as fiduciary activities and (2) clarifying whether and how business-type activities should report their fiduciary activities.
 The focus of the criteria is on (1) whether a government is controlling the assets of the fiduciary activity and (2) the beneficiaries with whom a fiduciary relationship exists.
-The District is currently studying the Statement and plans on adoption if and when required, which will be for the June 30, 2020 financial statements.
+The District is currently studying the Statement and plans to adopt it when required, which will be for the June 30, 2021 financial statements.